trustwallet/developer/barz-smart-wallet/cutting-diamonds-how-to-make-accounts-awesome.md

-Cutting Diamonds: How to Make Accounts Awesome

 By [David Kim](https://twitter.com/0xDavidKim)

 Special thanks to [Luis Ocegueda](https://twitter.com/luis_oce), [Artem Goryunov](https://twitter.com/ArtemGoryunov) and Dami Odufuwa for their feedback and contributions.

-This is the first of an article series on Barz.
+This is the second of an article series on Barz.

 1. [Introducing Barz: Trust Wallet’s Smart Wallet Solution](/introducing-barz-trustwallet-smart-wallet-solution)
 2. [Cutting Diamonds: How to make Accounts Awesome](/cutting-diamonds-how-to-make-accounts-awesome)